Aysha's Story

 corner shadow

-These thoughts continued to grow in her mind until, at age 12, she had created a complete picture of a doll that could be altered to match whatever disability the child might have.
+These thoughts continued to grow in her mind until, at age 12, she became determined these kids would one day have a doll that could be customized to match whatever disability they have.
 She thought if kids with and without disabilities and special needs could play together more easily, they would grow to better understand each other.

 Julie knew Aysha’s dream to make this doll wasn’t going away.
 So one very poignant day, with so many difficult life issues weighing down on them, Julie promised Aysha she would do everything in her power to help her daughter’s dream come true.